rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/01/04/navigating-numenta-through-progression-of-papers.md

 ---
 author: Christy Maver
 brief: "For the near thirteen years that Numenta has existed, we have had two missions: reverse-engineer the neocortex to understand how we learn and behave and enable technology based on brain theory.
-While we sometimes refer to them as dual missions, the order matters."
+While we sometimes refer to them as dual missions, the order matters.
+We’ve gone through different business models over the years-from focusing on a single product to building example applications to now focusing solely on neuroscience research and theory.
+Yet our primary mission has always been a scientific one."
 date: 2018/01/04
 hideImage: false
 image: ../images/research-papers.png